MarcoKuehne/essex_summer_school_qta/Lab_sessions/Day_6/Lab_Session_QTA_6.md

     ##           way        system       support        change          come
     ##          1046          1036          1022          1014           992

-As you can see, it seems to predictive features mostly indicate different topics.
+As you can see, it seems predictive features mostly indicate different topics.

 In order to improve on our predictions, we may think of other ways to represent our documents.
 A common approach is to produce a